shahidafridi-321/Online-learning-plateform/README.md

    jsonwebtoken: To generate and verify JSON Web Tokens (JWT) for authentication.
    multer: To handle file uploads in Node.js applications.
    paypal-rest-sdk: To integrate PayPal payment functionality into applications.

+References:
+	learn what collections and documents is ,from the MongoDB manual to get a basic idea of how a document database stores data.

+MongoDB service providers:
+	The internet is full of mongodb services providers but we will be using MongoDB Atlas.